Florent1711/holbertonschool-higher_level_programming/python-data_structures/README.md

     • You can assume that the two tuples will only contain integers
     • If a tuple is smaller than 2, use the value 0 for each missing integer
     • If a tuple is bigger than 2, use only the first 2 integers

+8-multiple_returns.py - Write a function that returns a tuple with the length of a string and its first character.
+    • Prototype: def multiple_returns(sentence):
+    • If the sentence is empty, the first character should be equal to None
+    • You are not allowed to import any module